October 18, 2024

 Housing affordability depends on three factors — mortgage rates, home prices, and consumer income.
-Mortgage rates should decline slightly from 6.7% currently to 6.25% by yearend..
-Home prices may decline slightly as builders crank up the pace of production and more supply becomes available.
-At the same time, consumer income will continue to climb as jobs are created and hourly earnings continue to climb.
-As a result, housing affordability should increase sharply as the year progresses..
-A median-income family today has about 8% less income than is required to purchase a median-priced home.
-We believe that by the end of this year that same median-income earning family will have 25% more income than is required to purchase a median-priced home.
+Mortgage rates should decline from 6.2% currently to 5.8% by yearend..
+Home prices may remain at roughly their current level as the shortage of available housing puts upward pressure on prices..
+At the same time, consumer income will continue to climb as jobs are created and hourly earnings steadily climb.
+As a result, housing affordability should increase somewhat as the year by yearend.
+A median-income family today has 5% less income than is required to purchase a median-priced home.
+We believe that by the end of this year that same median-income earning family will have 10% more income than is required to purchase a median-priced home.

 Potential home buyers today cannot find an adequate supply of existing homes to purchase.
-In fact, the supply of existing homes on the market today is near a record lower level.
+While the supply of existing homes on the market has risen in recent months it remains low.
 Realtors cannot sell what is not on the market.
-The problem is that the current owners are unwilling to trade a 3.0-3.5% mortgage rate for a 6.7% one.
-Given the shortage of supply these buyers are turning to their friendly builder and seeking out new homes which are more readily available.
+The problem is that the current owners are unwilling to trade a 3.0-3.5% mortgage rate for a 6.2% one.

-Building permits fell 1.5% in January to 1,470 thousand after having risen 1.8% in December Permits appear to be inching their way higher.
-If that is the case, starts should follow.
-However, it is difficult for builders to find an adequate number of workers and available lots at affordable prices.
+Building permits declined 2.9% in September to 1,428 thousand after having risen 4.6% in August after declining 3.3% in July.
+It is difficult for builders to find an adequate number of workers and available lots at affordable prices.
 This will curtail the number of houses that builders are able to start.
-In our opinion, the housing sector has hit bottom and will continue to increase slowly in the months ahead.
+However, in our opinion, the housing sector has hit bottom and will increase slowly in the months ahead.
+With permits in recent months consistently around 1,450 thousand, starts should be at roughly that same level.

 Stephen Slifer